xsp52Hz/cognigraph-mcp-server/README.md

 ## Setup

 1. Clone this repository.
-2.  **(Manual Step)** Rename the cloned directory from `mindmap-server` to `cognigraph-mcp-server`.
-3.  **(Manual Step)** Copy your desired image files (e.g., configuration screenshots) into the `images/` directory within the project.
-4. Navigate into the `cognigraph-mcp-server` directory.
+2. Navigate into the `cognigraph-mcp-server` directory.
-4. Install dependencies: `npm install`
-5. Compile the TypeScript code: `npm run build`
-6. Configure the server in your MCP client's settings file as shown above, ensuring the server name (`cognigraph-mcp-server`) and path in `args` are correct.
+3. Configure the server in your MCP client's settings file as shown above, ensuring the server name (`cognigraph-mcp-server`) and path in `args` are correct.
 Provide necessary environment variables.
-7. Restart your MCP client to load the server.
+4. Restart your MCP client to load the server.

 ## Usage